RKarthigaDevi24071990/Github-Demo/README.md

 # Github-Demo
-This is the Demo code for github session which is taken on 17/10/2023.
+This is the Demo for github session which is taken on 17/10/2023.